 3. Black box

 A black box is a gadget that can be fitted to your car to monitor how well you drive.
-A black box can measure your speed, how much you accelerate and decelerate, the smoothness of your braking, and how you take the corners.
+They can measure your speed, how much you accelerate and decelerate, the smoothness of your braking, and how you take the corners.

 Whilst this may seem like another step towards a ‘big brother’ state, there are also a lot of benefits to installing a black box.
 For example, insurance companies are now using black boxes to measure how much of a risk a particular driver poses, and charging them for their annual insurance accordingly.
 So if you’re a safe driver that sticks to the speed limit, you could actually save money on your car insurance by installing a black box.